New KPIs to Consider - Updated July 23rd, 2021

 Investing money into a marketing campaign that doesn’t work is bad business.
 Calculating ROI will help you see which campaigns are adding to your practice’s growth.
 And you’ll learn which campaigns are draining your cash.
 Build flexibility into your plan so you can shift cash to the campaigns that are working.

 Remember that inbound marketing requires a multi-faceted approach; you’re attempting to grow your website by directing traffic from across the internet toward your web pages.
 A high inbound marketing ROI indicates that your marketing strategy implementation and control is going well.

 With any new marketing plan that directs an audience to your website, you’ll see an increase in your web traffic.
 But not all traffic converts into leads at the same rate.
 Your traffic-to-lead ratio will help you see if all that traffic is worth it.

 If your new contact rate goes down, assess your web copy and check to see if the campaign is generating well-qualified traffic.
 You’ll know the traffic coming into your website is well-qualified when the users seeing your brand for the first time have already expressed an interest in your industry or sector in the past.
 Using the right key words and having excellent content marketing are the only surefire ways to secure well-qualified traffic on a consistent basis.

 7. Lead-to-Customer Ratio

 Leads that convert into customers are obviously the most important to your practice.
 There are two categories to track; sales qualified leads and sales accepted leads.
 Sales qualified leads are pet owners who filled out a form on your site to book an appointment.
 Sales accepted leads are potential opportunities.
 Your team likely would have initiated the contact.

 Ask yourself the following questions to determine if your campaign is effective.
-If it’s not, cut it in favor of other marketing ideas for your vet practice.
+If it’s not, cut it in favour of other marketing ideas for your vet practice.